patrickf2000/patrickf2000.github.io/content/pages/conlang1.md

 #### Cases

 There are two cases: the ablative case, and the locative case.
-The ablative case expresses direction, while the locative case expresses proximatiy (or location).
+The ablative case expresses direction, while the locative case expresses proximity (or location).

 <ins>Ablative Case</ins>